VadimYermak/Predicting-Data-Science-Salaries/README.md

 **Correlation to the Target Variable**

 We used this metric to assess the relationship between each individual feature and the target variable (salary_in_usd).
 A positive correlation means that as the feature increases, the target variable tends to increase, while negative correlation means that as the feature increases, the target variable tends to decrease.
-Correlation to the target variable was also to gain insights in the feature's behavior.
+Correlation to the target variable was also analyzed to assess the feature's behavior.

 ## Evaluation
 ### Model Evaluation ###